Lainina/Laina-s-100-days-of-code/log.md

 **Thoughts**: I reaaaaally gotta figure out that little tiny thing called time bloody managment.
 I'm just angry because I can't actually progress since I can't find enough time to do so.
 An hour a day?
 Heck, even two is nothing, I barely get into the zone, figure out what I wanna do, find where I left off, turn on the music... and the time is up and I have to wake up in 5 hours.
 Great.
 Seruously though, I have to make this entire thing more efficient, because I really can't learn nor work like that.

 **Link(s) to work**: —

+### Failed: September 18, 2023

+Welp, I officialy count the challendge failed.
+Didn't code for 4 days, and there were some questionable days before that already, but now it's definitely over.
+Sorry!
+My mental health, nonexistent sleep schedule, procrastination and everything else bundled up together unitl it kinda reached a breaking point.
+In the beginning I was working on sheer enthusiasm and motivation and inspiration, but the moment those run out — everything just collapsed like a giant card house.

+I will definetely be trying again some time later, as soon as I fix my time management a bit.